MontanaFlossCo/Flint-Documentation/guides/activities.md

 There are two options for customising the attribute values passed to the system when activities are published, and you can even mix the two.

 The first is to implement `prepareActivity(_ activity: ActivityBuilder<InputType>)` on your Action type.
 This is called when the activity is being created, and passed a builder that can safely create the activity based on the defaults Flint has already established for you.
-The build has a reference to the `input` to the action for which an activity is being created, which you can use when customising the activity.
+The builder has a reference to the `input` of the action for which an activity is being created, which you can use when customising the activity.

 Note that the builder has already taken into account if your Action input type conforms to `ActivityCodable` and carries over the appropriate `userInfo` settings, and if not will attempt to use URL mapping to invoke your action.
 It will warn you if neither of these is possible, to prevent obscure bugs where you expose activities that cannot be invoked later.